 - dental specialist

-Service providers who are enrolled with the Program generally send in claims to bill the Program directly.
+Service providers who are enrolled with the program generally send in claims to bill the program directly.
 This means that you should not have to pay when receiving your dental services, including any deductible or co-payment.
-You will need to show client identification in order for providers to bill the Program directly.
+You will need to show client identification in order for providers to bill the program directly.

 Certain dental services are covered without prior approval (predetermination).
-For these services, the dental professional can provide the service and send the bill directly to the Program.
+For these services, the dental professional can provide the service and send the bill directly to the program.

 For dental services that do require prior approval, the dental professional must contact the program before you receive services.
 This is done to make sure the service is covered under the program's rules.

-Express Scripts Canada administers claims for providers on behalf of the Program.
+Express Scripts Canada administers claims for providers on behalf of the program.
 Information can be found on their website, including:

 - a dental claims submission kit

-- a provider enrolment form
+- a provider billing agreement

 - regional dental benefit grids